Markov Chain Importance Sampling -- a highly efficient estimator for MCMC: Numerical Experiments

 In these experiments we used a Gaussian random walk proposal inside Metropolis--Hastings sampling and compare the standard estimator with variants of the MCIS estimator.
 The sampler was tuned to an acceptance rate of around $0.234$ which has been reported to be optimal for the vanilla MCMC estimator in the literature \citep{roberts2001optimal}.

-\paragraph{Mixture of Gaussians target.} Gaussian random walk proposals used a noise scale of $\param = 0.9$.
+\paragraph{Mixture of Gaussians target.} Gaussian random walk proposals used a noise scale of $\param = 1.8$.
 The efficiency gains of using full MCIS are huge (Figure~\ref{fig:MHIS_MoG_GP} left).
-Owing to the fact that the artificial target distribution is very cheap to evaluate, LAIS performs slightly better than MCIS when keeping CPU time fixed.
-For computationally expensive target distributions, however, MCIS should can be expected to outperform LAIS, as the latter requires twice as many target evaluations.
+Owing to the fact that the artificial target distribution is very cheap to evaluate, LAIS and MCIS perform comparably well.

-\paragraph{GP regression target.} For this six dimensional target, we used a preliminary run in order to estimate the posterior covariance $\Sigma$ using the standard MCMC estimator.
-Another preliminary run was used to find a scaling of $\Sigma$ that resulted in a near-optimal acceptance rate.
-We used a control variate approach described in Appendix~\ref{section:ControlVariates} to improve estimation of the random importance weights for both S-MCIS and MCIS for the results plotted in Figure~\ref{fig:MHIS_MoG_GP} (right).
+\paragraph{GP regression target.} For this seven dimensional target, we used a second order Taylor approximation in order to estimate the posterior covariance $\Sigma$ around a MAP point.
+Preliminary runs where used to find a scaling of $\Sigma$ that resulted in near-optimal acceptance rate.
 Again, there are efficiency gains when using the MCIS estimator.
+Since this target distribution is computationally more expensive, MCIS outperforms LAIS, as the latter requires twice as many target evaluations.
+In fact, experimentally, MCIS achieves the same precision as LAIS in almost exactly half the computation time.